glassechidna/fwdform2/README.md

 `token`, `subject` and `body` are required, all other parameters are optional.

 **Note:** To send an automated response, at a minimum a `response_body` must be provided.
-You cannot provided `response_html_body` on its lonesome, a plain-text body must always be provided.
+You cannot provide `response_html_body` on its lonesome, a plain-text body must always be provided.

 `subject`, `body`, `html_body`, `response_subject`, `response_body` and `response_html_body` can all be provided as a template, where occurrences of `%parameter%` will be replaced by a parameter in the submitted form.